openspending/osep/osep-04.md

 The OpenSpending Data Package specification aims to provide support for:

+* Mapping source data to integral parts of the OpenSpending data model (measures such as monetary values, and dimensions such as time, related entities, and so on).
 * Packaging either normalized or denormalized data sources for use in OpenSpending.
 * Packaging resources that are *referenced* by the spend data proper, but that do not actually contain spend data.
+This could mean, for example, rich data on the recipients of funds, or projects associated with a particular set of data.
 * Progressive enhancement of data via a range of *recommended*, but not *required* metadata, in order to address new use cases for the OpenSpending platform going forward.

 Leveraging [Data Package][dp] also opens up new opportunities to reuse/remix data from Open Spending with other tools and platforms in the [Frictionless Data][fd] ecosystem.